 Setting the innovation standards

-Airbus has pioneered the use of composites and other advanced materials in aircraft design and manufacturing, resulting in an industry-leading product line of economical and environmentally-friendly jetliners – from the single-aisle A320 Family to the 21st century A380 flagship.
+Airbus has pioneered the use of composites and other advanced materials in aircraft design and manufacturing, resulting in an industry-leading product line of economical and environmentally-friendly jetliners – from the single-aisle A320 Family to the 21st century A380 flagship and new-generation A350 XWB.

 Composite materials maximise weight reduction – as they typically are 20 per cent lighter than aluminium – and are known to be more reliable than other traditional metallic materials, leading to reduced aircraft maintenance costs, and a lower number of inspections during service.
 Additional benefits of composite technologies include added strength and superior durability for a longer lifespan.